bahodge/tomb-of-annihilation/sessions/Session 42.md

 We continue down a hallway with 2 tomb guardians. [[Merrick]] is able sneak by. [[Khara]]'s but hits the chain and the tomb guardians are alerted.
 We fight the tomb guardians.

 We kill the tomb guardians and move to a door.
 We open the door and find a tapestry depicting nobles.
 We move the first tapestry which shows nobles enjoying a feast.
 We move and see the second one which is the nobles are depraved.
 We move the second tapestry and it scares [[Munch]].

+[[Indy]] and [[Merrick]] try to commit suicide by shoving their heads inside a boars head.
+We narrowly escape death.

+We find.
+- fancy spectacles 100gp
+- Eyepatch set with bloodstone 75gb
+- Platinum Hairpin 150gp
+-